Understanding the OWASP Mobile Top 10 Security Risks: Part One (M1-M3)

 Mobile apps are a ubiquitous feature of modern life.
-Stats show that there are more than three billion smartphone users around the world, who downloaded over 200 billion apps last year, up 45% from 2016.
+Stats show that there are more than three billion smartphone users around the world, who downloaded over 200 billion apps in 2019, up 45% from 2016.
 These users spent an average of 5 hours a day on their phone, interacting with apps for 92% of that time.
-The COVID-19 pandemic has pushed these numbers even higher—App Annie reports a 20% increase in time spent in apps for Q1 2020.
+The COVID-19 pandemic has pushed these numbers even higher—App Annie reported a 20% increase in time spent in apps for Q1 2020.

 When you consider what kind of information these apps hold, those numbers ring alarm bells.
 From personal identifying data to sensitive health and financial information, apps contain a treasure trove of data that hackers seek to exploit.
 And since apps are deployed in environments beyond the developer’s control, an insecurely built app puts organizations at risk for millions in lost business, regulatory fines, and remediation costs.